wso2/docs-is/en/docs/deploy/monitor/jmx-based-monitoring.md

 # JMX-Based Monitoring

-!!! info "Java Management Extensions (JMX)"
 **JMX** is a technology that lets you implement management interfaces for Java applications.
 A management interface, as defined by JMX, is composed of named objects called **MBeans** (Management Beans).
 MBeans are registered with a name (an ObjectName) in an **MBeanServer**.
 To manage a resource or many resources in your application, you can write an MBean defining its management interface and register that MBean in your MBeanServer.
 The content of the MBeanServer can then be exposed through various protocols, implemented by protocol connectors, or protocol adaptors.

 ---